Skip to main content

 para-indents

-The allowed value for this attribute is a comma-separated list of indent values.
+The allowed value for the @para-indents attribute is a comma-separated list of indent values.

 By default, only headings are included in the ToC.
 However, this attribute allows the content of auto-numbered or prefixed paragraphs to be included (only the first 40 characters are displayed).